Dripdrop12/ipardalis/content/blog/egg_sales_101.md

 title = "The Ethics of Egg Sales" header_title = "Egg scams and how to avoid them" description = "Egg sales are one of the more common scams in the chameleon hobby.
-Read this article to understand why it is such a clever trick." keywords = ["scam", "reptile industry", "ethics", "chameleon eggs for sale", "hatch your own chameleon", "chameleons101", "We invented hatching your own chameleon at home", "Kristopher's Khameleons", "Dave's Reptiles"] date = "2023-06-07" tags = [""] categories = ["ethics"]
+Read this article to understand why it is such a clever trick." keywords = ["scam", "reptile industry", "ethics", "chameleon eggs for sale", "hatch your own chameleon", "chameleons101", "We invented hatching your own chameleon at home", "Kristopher's Khameleons", "Dave's Reptiles", "hatching chameleon eggs"] date = "2023-06-07" tags = [""] categories = ["ethics"]